borisdiakur/jquery.slideControl.js/README.md

 ## Usage suggestions

 * Check out the [live demo](http://borisdiakur.com/jquery.slideControl.js/demo.html) source code
-* Use either step options and API or current relative position option and API - do not try to use both on the same slide control.
+* Use either step options and API or current relative position option and relative position API - do not try to use both on the same slide control.
 * Put the slide control into a container.
 Set position, width and background image of the slide control by setting the according css on the container.

 ## Contributing